India Secondary Aluminium: The 10-Fold CBAM Advantage of the Scrap Route and Business Case

 Why does India want to expand aluminium capacity to 10 MMT if CBAM makes coal-based expansion uncompetitive in the EU?

 The 10 MMT target is driven primarily by domestic market growth projections, not EU export ambition.
-India’s domestic aluminium consumption is projected to grow from approximately 4 MMT today to 7–8 MMT by 2030, driven by electric vehicle battery casings, packaging, solar panel frames, and power transmission cables.
-The domestic market expansion is not subject to CBAM — it is driven entirely by India’s internal demand growth and the government’s import substitution policy.
-The CBAM problem only arises for the fraction of the expanded capacity that is exported to the EU — currently approximately 35–40 percent of total production.
+India's domestic aluminium consumption is projected to grow from approximately 4 MMT today to 7 to 8 MMT by 2030, driven by electric vehicle battery casings, packaging, solar panel frames, and power transmission cables.
+The domestic market expansion is not subject to CBAM; it is driven entirely by India's internal demand growth and the government's import substitution policy.
+The CBAM problem only arises for the fraction of the expanded capacity that is exported to the EU, which is currently approximately 35 to 40 percent of total production.
 The expansion target is strategically sound for domestic market supply; the CBAM exposure is specifically on the EU export portion, and the answer to that exposure is renewable electricity, not smaller production ambitions.

 What is the CCTS GEI target expected for aluminium when it is notified?

 The CCTS GEI targets for aluminium were notified by MoEFCC under the Greenhouse Gas Emission Intensity Target Rules 2025 in October 2025.
 The specific numerical thresholds for aluminium GEI reduction percentages have been notified for 282 entities in four sectors including aluminium, setting FY2025-26 and FY2026-27 baseline trajectories derived from the FY2023-24 sectoral baseline.
-The intensity reduction percentages for aluminium are modest in Phase 1 — approximately 1–3 percent per year — reflecting the sector’s current high emission intensity and the government’s intent to ratchet targets more aggressively in Phase 2.
-Producers investing in renewable electricity will over-achieve Phase 1 targets and generate CCC surplus; producers relying on coal CPP will be compliance buyers from Phase 1 onwards.
+The intensity reduction percentages for aluminium are modest in Phase 1, roughly 1 to 3 percent per year, reflecting the sector's current high emission intensity and the government's intent to ratchet targets more aggressively in Phase 2.
+Producers investing in renewable electricity will over-achieve Phase 1 targets and generate a CCC surplus; producers relying on coal captive power will find themselves acting as compliance buyers from Phase 1 onwards.

 Is there a realistic pathway for India to achieve 10 MMT of aluminium production with renewable electricity by 2030?

-Technically yes, but financially and logistically challenging at that timeline.
-India’s renewable capacity addition is currently running at approximately 40–50 GW per year.
-Dedicating 35–45 GW of that capacity to aluminium smelter power supply would require either massive captive installations or very large-scale open access procurement contracts.
-Odisha’s specific cross-subsidy concessions make the state’s existing renewable framework a viable deployment pathway.
-The realistic scenario is 7–8 MMT of capacity by 2030 with approximately 30–40 percent renewable electricity share across the sector — not 10 MMT all-renewable by 2030.
+Technically yes, but it remains financially and logistically challenging on that timeline.
+India's renewable capacity addition is currently running at approximately 40 to 50 GW per year.
+Dedicating 35 to 45 GW of that capacity to aluminium smelter power supply would require either massive captive installations or very large-scale open access procurement contracts.
+Odisha's specific cross-subsidy concessions make the state's existing renewable framework a viable deployment pathway.
+The realistic scenario points to 7 to 8 MMT of capacity by 2030 with approximately a 30 to 40 percent renewable electricity share across the sector, not 10 MMT all-renewable by 2030.
 The 2035 NDC trajectory and the CCTS Phase 2 targets will drive the remaining transition in the second half of the decade.

-- NALCO — Annual Report FY2023-24 — 5th smelter plans and coal CPP strategy
+- NALCO, Annual Report FY2023-24 covering 5th smelter plans and coal captive power strategy

-- Ministry of Mines — India aluminium sector strategy and domestic production vision
+- Ministry of Mines, India aluminium sector strategy documents and the domestic production vision

-- Aluminium Association of India — Sector data — capacity, production, and renewable share
+- Aluminium Association of India, Sector database covering capacity, raw production, and industry renewable shares

 Related Reclimatize.in Research